mohammedtahamoin/Anti-Virtual-Currency-Laundering-Ecommerce-Using-Blockchain/README.md

     };
     ```

-9. For Admin Role `Register or SignIn with Google Auth`
+9. For Admin Role `Register New User`

     your registered data will be saved inside the firebase **clients** table.